nervosnetwork/ckb/rpc/README.md

 *   `unknown_header_list_size`: [`Uint64`](#type-uint64) - The total size of unknown header list.

-    **Deprecated**: this is a internal state and will be removed in future release.
+    **Deprecated**: this is an internal state and will be removed in a future release.

 *   `inflight_count`: [`Uint64`](#type-uint64) - The count of concurrency downloading blocks.